 PSP is more common in men than women.
 Most of the time, it affects people in late middle age or older.

-Although experts basically understand how PSP happens, they don't understand why it happens.
+PSP happens.
+But they don't understand why it happens.
 PSP occurs when brain cells in an

 Symptoms of PSP tend to start out subtly.
 Then over time they become more noticeable and severe.
 Often, the first sign is a problem with balance while walking.
 You may fall a lot or find that you feel a bit rigid or uncomfortable when you walk.

 These are also early signs of PSP:

 can diagnose PSP.
 But it is often hard to diagnose in its early stages as it may mimic

 Parkinson disease or an inner ear infection.
 This is because balance is so affected by